nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/properties.rst

    :local:
    :depth: 2

-The Bluetooth SIG defines a list of Bluetooth mesh properties in the Bluetooth mesh device properties specification.
+The Bluetooth® Special Interest Group (SIG) defines a list of Bluetooth mesh properties in the Bluetooth mesh device properties specification.
 Each property has an assigned ID and an associated Bluetooth GATT characteristic.
 The properties all represent values on a format defined by the associated characteristic.